The why is on the floor

 Who this is for

-If one of these is your job, this was built for you.
+If one of these is your job, you'll recognize this.

 Plant & Ops Managers